Ohio Layoffs — February 2019

 | Spectrum Pharmaceuticals | Cleveland Heights | 2 |

-The largest notice was filed by Columbus Bakery at its Columbus facility, reporting 405 affected workers.
+The single largest action involved Columbus Bakery at its Columbus facility, reporting 405 affected workers.
 New England Motor Freight (NEMF) followed with 284 workers.

 Trend & Outlook